-The 2018 Young Women's Conference in STEM will be held on THURSDAY, March 22, 2018.
+The 19th Annual Young Women's Conference in STEM will be held on MARCH 20, 2020.
 Group check-in begins at 8:00 AM inside Princeton University's Frick Chemistry Building.
 Young women attending the conference must be in grades 7–10.

 Attendance for the Young Women’s Conference is limited to groups of at least 3 and at most 10 young women.
 Typically, schools select students to attend based on interest and performance in science classes.
-If you are a parent or guardian thinking of bringing your daughter to the event, it is required that you bring at least 3 young women in addition to an adult chaperone to maximize attendance.
+If you are a parent or guardian thinking of bringing your daughter to the event, it is required that you bring at least 3 young women to maximize attendance.
 Registration will be accepted on a first-come, first-served basis.
 Space is limited, so we encourage you to complete the registration process as early as possible.
-Registration is free, but must be completed by March 1, 2017. **THE EVENT IS USUALLY FULL BEFORE CHRISTMAS BREAK, PLEASE REGISTSER EARLY!**
+Registration is free, but must be completed and SUBMITTED by March 1, 2020. **THE EVENT IS USUALLY FULL BEFORE CHRISTMAS BREAK, PLEASE REGISTER EARLY!**

-UNDER-SERVED SCHOOLS WILL BE PERMITTED TO REGISTER UP TO 20 YOUNG WOMEN, ON A FIRST-COME, FIRST SERVE BASIS, SPACE PERMITTING.
+UNDER-SERVED SCHOOLS WILL BE PERMITTED TO REGISTER UP TO 20 YOUNG WOMEN, ON A FIRST-COME, FIRST-SERVED BASIS, SPACE PERMITTING.

 Download a copy of our media release form.
 Please have a parent or guardian for each student print, complete/sign and return to you.
-You must then login to your YWC registration account and upload each signed form.
+You must then RETURN to your YWC registration form and upload each signed form.
 The registration system can only accept one document to upload; multiple media release forms should be scanned as one document then uploaded.